• Home

 Bhagavad Gita

-The Bhagavad Gita, meaning “The Song of God,” is one of the most sacred and timeless teachings ever revealed.
-Spoken by Lord Sri Krishna, the Supreme Being, to His devoted friend Arjuna on the battlefield of Kurukshetra, it is not a story of war, but a revelation of the soul’s eternal purpose and its divine relationship with God.
+The Bhagavad Gita, meaning “The Song of God,” is one of the most sacred and timeless spiritual teachings ever revealed.
+Spoken by Lord Sri Krishna, the Supreme Being, to His devoted friend and disciple Arjuna on the battlefield of Kurukshetra, it is not a story of war, but a revelation of the soul’s eternal purpose and its divine relationship with God.

-In just seven hundred verses, the Gita embraces the entire spectrum of spiritual life—devotion, wisdom, action, and surrender.
-It speaks to the heart of every seeker who longs to know: Who am I?
-Why am I here?
-How can I find peace and love that never fade?
+In just seven hundred verses, the Gita embraces the entire spectrum of spiritual life-devotion, wisdom, action, and surrender.
+It speaks to the heart of every seeker who longs to know:

 When we listen to Lord Krishna’s voice in the Gita, we are not merely reading ancient words; we are being personally spoken to by the Divine Friend within us.
-His message is not bound by time, culture, or religion—it is an eternal call to awaken, to love, and to return home to Him, through our original holy nature.
+His message is not bound by time, culture, or religion, it is an eternal call to awaken, to love, and to return home to Him, through our original holy nature.

 Translations by various holy masters: